-The patient must consume their methadone or suboxone at the pharmacy at approximately the same time for 4 days (usually Mon-Thurs) prior to the blood test/s (on Fri).
+The patient must consume their methadone at the pharmacy at approximately the same time for 4 days (usually Mon-Thurs) prior to the blood test/s (on Fri).
 This is to ensure they reach a steady state for a known dose consumed daily under observation.

 On the day of the blood test the patient presents to the laboratory for their trough blood level to be taken before they consume their dose and at the same time they have been consuming for previous four days.

 If clinically indicated (see split dosing) a peak blood level is taken 3 ½ to 4 hours after the patient has consumed their dose, and before any takeaway doses are dispensed.

 Serum methadone levels can be measured using capillary blood samples when venous access is difficult.
 A 1ml SST tube is sufficient.

 Level to provide 24-hour relief of withdrawal symptoms is 650-1950 ngm/ml.
 Where a client presents with a higher trough level then 1950, this must be discussed with the OST specialist service.